Last Updated on

 - Some people are just trying to past time surfing the web.

 - Some people do not like to read at all.

 Learning more about your audience will help you to separate yourself from all of the other fine art blogs online.

 The best art selling websites are created by artists who spend a large amount of time learning about their target audience.

 Should You Be Concerned About Everyone Reading Every Word Of Your Posts

 It would be unrealistic to think that everyone that lands on your articles will read every word that you have to say.
 It would be nice, but it is very unlikely.

 You should not be obsessed with having everyone read every word.

-What you should think about is how to make your articles more pleasing to types of readers.
+What you should think about is how to make your articles more interesting to the different types of readers.

 Everyone who reads is reading only for themselves.
-They are only interested in what interests them, and that is it.
-If you do not provide that for them, they will just click and go to never be found again.
+They will only read what interests them, and that is it.
+If you do not provide content that interests them or solves a problem they might have, they will just click and go to never be found again.